JenniferFariasRodrigues/my-600lb-escape/README.md

 Open your browser and go to http://localhost:3000 to view the application.

 Key Features
-Motivation Section
+Motivação Section

 Displays "Before" and "After" images using responsive layouts.
 Images are grouped dynamically with CSS styling for clean presentation.
 Images are stored in public/media/images.

-About the Game
+Sobre o jogo

 Provides details about the game phases.
 Features video previews of game stages for better visualization.

+Galeria VIP
+Provides personal details about the developer's Instagram account.
 Videos are stored in public/media/videos.
-Contact Section
+Contato Section

 Lists developer contact information, including:
 Email